Web Analytics

 If your rap style is aggressive and forceful, this large-diaphragm condenser microphone will have no problems with it.
 Even if you go extreme with your vocals, this rap microphone does not disappoint.
 Explosive vocals were not a problem for me, and I was impressed by the low frequencies this microphone captures.

 Even if you upgrade to a higher-quality rap microphone in the future, you can still use this microphone as a good second option.
 Compared to cheaper microphones like the Audio-Technica AT2020, I found the overall sound to be more detailed and “real”.
-Believe me, you can compare this microphone to a Neumann and you won’t notice a difference half the time.
+Believe me, you can compare this microphone to a Neumann, and you won’t notice a difference half the time.

 As for build quality, I found the C214 quite robust.
 The integrated capsule suspension is an example of this.
 For recordings on the go, AKG has included some useful accessories with the C214.
 These include a high-quality shock mount, a windscreen, and a metal case.